Hasper51/django-blog/Readme.md

-# Django Boilerplate with Docker Compose, Makefile, and PostgreSQL
+# Django Blog with Docker Compose, Makefile, and PostgreSQL

-This is a basic template for Django projects configured to use Docker Compose, Makefile, and PostgreSQL.

 ## Requirements